 Black Chickpeas Nutrition

-Black chickpeas are three times higher in fiber than beige chickpeas.
+They are three times higher in fiber than beige chickpeas.
 They are also low in fat, have a low glycemic index making them great for diabetics, contain carbohydrates, iron, protein, zinc, and potassium.
 Read more about black chickpea health benefits here.

 How To Make Kala Chana / Black Chickpeas?

 Black chickpeas are harder than the beige variety, they require more soaking and cooking times.
 I soaked mine overnight.
-Black chickpeas can take as long as 1 1/2 hours to cook on the stove top.
+Black chickpeas can take as long as 1 1/2 hours to cook on the stovetop.
 You can reduce the cooking time by cooking the chickpeas in your Instant Pot.

 If you are preparing dried black chickpeas on the stove-top:

 Soak 1 cup of chickpeas in 3-4 cups of cold water overnight.
 The following morning, drain and discard water.
-Replace with 4 cups of water in large pot on medium-high, reduce to simmer for 1 hour and 30 minutes.
+Replace with 4 cups of water in a large pot on medium-high, reduce to simmer for 1 hour and 30 minutes.
 Drain liquid and follow the recipe below.

 If you are using a pressure cooker or Instant Pot: